XueqiC/xueqic.github.io/_pages/about.md

 Hi!
 I’m Xueqi Cheng, a Ph.D. student in [Computer Science](https://www.cs.fsu.edu/) at [Florida State University](https://www.fsu.edu/), advised by [Dr. Yushun Dong](https://yushundong.github.io/) in the Responsible AI (RAI) Lab.
 My research aims to enhance the **utility**, **security**, and **efficiency** of **Machine Learning as a Service (MLaaS)**, with applications ranging from **graph-based learning** to **natural language processing** and **computer vision**.
 I am also broadly interested in **social network analysis** and **AI for social good**, focusing on how AI can help address key societal challenges.

-Feel free to drop me an email if you are interested in collaboration: [Contact me](mailto:xc25@fsu.edu).
+Feel free to drop me an [email](mailto:xc25@fsu.edu) if you are interested in collaboration!

 ## News